Developing an epigastric hernia is more common than you can imagine.

-An epigastric hernia is where fat pushes out through a weakness in the wall of the abdomen between the umbilicus and sternum and forms a lump (see figure 1).
-The most common symptom is pain caused by the fat being pinched by the abdominal wall.
+In an epigastric hernia, fat pushes out through a weakness in the wall of your abdomen between your umbilicus and sternum and forms a lump.
+The most common symptom is pain caused by the fat being pinched by your abdominal wall.

 Are there any alternatives to surgery?

 The hernia can be left alone but pain caused by the hernia will usually continue and complications can happen.
-The hernia will not go away without an operation.
+Unfortunately, this type of hernia will not get better without surgery.

 If it’s the case that only fat is pushing through, your surgeon will either remove the fat or push it back.
-If contents of the abdomen are also pushing through, it will be pushed back inside your abdomen.
+However, if the contents of your abdomen are also pushing through, it will be pushed back inside your abdomen.
 Afterwards, your surgeon will remove the hernial sac and close the weak spot with strong stitches or a synthetic mesh.

 What complications can happen?